microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/v1.0/docs/Get-MgDeviceManagementDeviceEnrollmentConfiguration.md

 # Get-MgDeviceManagementDeviceEnrollmentConfiguration

 ## SYNOPSIS
-Read properties and relationships of the deviceEnrollmentConfiguration object.
+Read properties and relationships of the deviceEnrollmentLimitConfiguration object.

 ## SYNTAX